Metrics, accounting and standards for the energy transition

 The solution

-WBCSD brings together companies, sector initiatives, and policymakers to clarify, harmonize, and apply metrics and standards for the energy transition.
-Through guidance, and practical tools, businesses can confidently measure Scope 2, Scope 3, and avoided emissions, align with SBTi power sector targets, and benchmark performance.
+WBCSD brings together corporate accounting practitioners and standard setters to clarify, harmonize, and apply metrics and standards for the energy transition.
+Through peer-to-peer learning, guidance, and practical approaches and tools, businesses can confidently measure GHGp Scope 2 and Scope 3, as well as avoided emissions, and align with SBTi power sector targets, to benchmark and disclose performance.
 This collective approach ensures credible reporting, informed strategy, and measurable contributions to a low-carbon energy system.

 Meet the team